jrdalpra/baserow/docs/technical/field-metadata.md

 ADD COLUMN field_metadata JSONB NOT NULL DEFAULT '{}';
 ```

-The column is added via Django's schema editor when `FieldMetadataHandler.ensure_metadata_column_exists()` is called.
+The column is automatically included in the table model when `field_metadata_column_added=True` (default for all tables after migration 0202).
 Indexes are not automatically created but can be added if query performance requires them.

 **Structure**:
 ```json